 Egyptian President Mohamed Mursi appears to be struggling with the concept of separation of power in a democratic system.
 Whether he masters it will determine Egypt’s chances of becoming a genuine democracy.

-Mursi’s latest effort to grab authority to which he is not entitled is worrisome because it’s his second such offense.
+Mursi’s to grab authority to which he is not entitled is worrisome because it’s his second such offense.
 In July he tried unsuccessfully to defy a court order nullifying parliamentary elections dominated by the Muslim Brotherhood, an organization with which he is aligned.
 This time he went after the judiciary because he suspected it was about to dissolve the assembly writing Egypt’s new constitution.
 He issued a decree that stripped the courts of that power, granted him wider authority and immunized all presidential orders from challenges until a new constitution is passed.

 The reaction within (and without) Egypt was furious.
 Street protests have been rife, Muslim Brotherhood offices have been trashed, and courts have gone on strike.
 In the past couple of days, the president has tried to soften his approach; aides have said he will only apply his order to suspend judicial review over acts that protect major institutions of the state.
 They say his motives are good -- that he wants to protect the revolution from remnants of former President Hosni Mubarak’s regime in the courts.